 Although there may be exceptions to this generalization, naturalization was usually a two-step process.
 First, a declaration of intention was filed, then, after a waiting period, a petition was filed to complete the process.
 John J. Newman's American Naturalization Processes and Procedures 1790-1985, published by the Indiana Historical Society, is a good resource for detailed information.
 It's also interesting to check period publications such as Charles Kallmeyer's 1917 How to Become a Citizen of the United States which is available on Google Books.

-Cook Count naturalization records are available from 1871 forward.
-(Earlier records were destroyed by the Chicago Fire.)
-They were created by five courts: Criminal, Circuit, Superior, County, and District.
+Due to Chicago Fire losses, Cook Count naturalization records are available from 1871 forward.
+They were created by five courts: Circuit, County, Criminal, Superior, and District.
 Records from the first four are held by the Cook County Circuit Court Archives.
 Records from the District Court are held by the National Archives at Chicago.

 Records from 1904-late 1906 can include birth date and town, departure and arrival information, and occupation.

 Records from October 1906 forward generally include birth dates and places for the applicant's wife and children and a physical description of the applicant.